microsoft/PowerToys/doc/specs/SCOOBE.md

     - Shell history now saves the raw command instead of the resolved command.
 A command like %appdata% would now save in the Shell history as is instead of C:\Users\YourUserName\AppData\Roaming.
 - Bugfixes Highlights
   - PowerToys will start requiring Windows 10 v1903 or greater after 0.35.x release. (#9999)
   - Fixed FancyZones placement algorithm for when the Taskbar is vertical (#9999)

-**v0.29 -> v0.35:**

-- New Features &amp; Improvements
-  - General
-    - Added a &#39;First time load&#39; experience.
-The hope is a quick, light way to learn about basic functionality
-  - Color Picker
-    - Esc can now be used to exit the editor
-  - FancyZones
-    - Dark mode for the editor
-    - Certain settings (e.g. number of zones, spacing settings) can now be set on individual layouts.
-    - New options to change zone activation algorithm
-    - Added hotkeys and quick swap functionality for custom layouts!
-Users can now assign a hotkey in the editor and use it to quickly set a desktop&#39;s zones with Ctrl + Win + Alt + NUMBER key binding, or by pressing the hotkey while dragging a window.
-  - PowerToys Run
-    - Service management plugin (Start, stop, …)
-    - Registry key plugin
-    - System action plugin (Reboot, lock, ...)
-    - Plugin Manager now is in settings.
-You can directly turn on / off, include items in general search, and change the action key
-    - Improved support for additional window managers by abstracting out shell process calls
-    - ~ will now act as the user home directory in Folder plugin
-    - Users can specify where to show the launcher window
-    - New plugin added to support opening previously used Visual Studio Code workspaces, remote machines (SSH or Codespaces), and containers!
-When enabled, use { to query for available workspaces.
-Please note, this plugin is off by default.
-    - Shell history now saves the raw command instead of the resolved command.
-A command like %appdata% would now save in the Shell history as is instead of C:\Users\YourUserName\AppData\Roaming.
-- Bugfixes Highlights
-  - Fixed OneDrive SVG Bug (#9999)
-  - SVG are scaled appropriately when view box is provided (#9999)
-  - Fix for PT Run registering the hotkey on non-supported OS versions (#9999)
-  - PowerToys will start requiring Windows 10 v1903 or greater after 0.35.x release (#9999)
-  - Fixed FancyZones placement algorithm for when the Taskbar is vertical (#9999)